 A window inside the mount can be a good way of giving more emphasis to a work.
 It’s a more formal style so works really well for certificates, watercolours, traditional paintings and memorabilia.
 The mount keeps paper flat and it gives a few millimetres of space between the glass and the artwork.
 This is important to avoid issues with condensation.

-Do you offer a picture hanging service in Nelson?
+Do you offer a picture hanging service?